mattcarmody/anki-enhance-main-window/README.md

 # anki-enhance-main-window
-Adds a lot of features to the main window.
-Allows configuration of those features.
+Adds a lot of features to the main window and allows the user to configure those features.
 Configurations are explained at the end of this document.

 Important updates: